-Cirencester’s church owes its grandness to wool, because it was wealthy medieval and Renaissance merchants who ensured their immortality by paying for it to be enlarged to its current proportions.
-In the Trinity Chapel there are some magnificent brasses to these merchants, pictured surrounded by wives and children, feet firmly on the source of their prosperity, a staple of wool.
+Cirencester’s church owes its grandness to wool because it was wealthy medieval and Renaissance merchants who ensured their immortality by paying for it to be enlarged to its current proportions.
+In the Trinity Chapel, there are some magnificent brasses to these merchants, pictured surrounded by wives and children, feet firmly on the source of their prosperity, a staple of wool.
 Above your head in the Lady Chapel is a wonderful medieval wooden ceiling, in which is concealed, eccentrically, a carving of a cat and a mouse.
-Beside the fifteenth century pulpit is an hourglass (no longer used apparently) to prevent the sermon continuing beyond what was bearable for the congregation.
+Beside the fifteenth-century pulpit is an hourglass (no longer used apparently) to prevent the sermon from continuing beyond what was bearable for the congregation.
 There are ancient chests, fragments of medieval murals, and a cup made for Anne Boleyn and later given to her daughter, the future Queen Elizabeth I.

-One thing that caught my eye – a poster advertising the showing of the original silent film of 'Phantom of the Opera’, starring Lon Chaney, to be accompanied by music courtesy of the church organ.
+One thing that caught my eye – was a poster advertising the showing of the original silent film ‘Phantom of the Opera’, starring Lon Chaney, to be accompanied by music courtesy of the church organ.
 Now, that’s what I call bringing religion to the people.
 Or, more honestly, enticing people to a place of religion and helping to pay for its upkeep.